Have a way with words?

 If so, you could make money by submitting greeting card writings to companies like Hallmark.

-The greeting card is a huge industry in the US, netting around $7.5 billion a year.
-And they are such a serious part of the American lifestyle that we even have a Greeting Card Association!
+The greeting card industry is huge in the US, netting around $7.5 billion a year.
+And it is such a serious part of American lifestyle that we even have a Greeting Card Association!

 In fact, the Greeting Card Association conducted a survey and found that 30% of people who received a greeting card were going to keep it forever.